cloudfoundry/cf-mysql-release/README.md

 #### Define subnets

 Prior to deployment, the operator should define three subnets via their infrastructure provider.
 The MySQL release is designed to be deployed across three subnets to ensure availability in the event of a subnet failure.
+During installation, a fourth subnet is required for compilation vms.
 The [sample_aws_stub.yml](https://github.com/cloudfoundry/cf-mysql-release/blob/master/templates/sample_stubs/sample_aws_stub.yml) demonstrates how these subnets can be configured on AWS across multiple availability zones.

 #### Create load balancer